Goto Main Content

 Article 16

-The Ministry of Foreign Affairs, embassies and consulates of the Republic of China, representative offices, or other offices (hereinafter referred to as “overseas missions”) shall issue resident visas in accordance with the allotted quota specified in Paragraph 8 of Article 25 of the Act.
+The Ministry of Foreign Affairs, embassies and consulates of R.O.C.
+(Taiwan), representative offices, or other offices (hereinafter referred to as “overseas missions”) shall issue resident visas in accordance with the allotted quota specified in Paragraph 9 of Article 25 of the Act.

 Article 17

-The term “diplomats who are posted in the State, their dependents and entourages” as stated in Subparagraph 1 of Paragraph 1 of Article 27 of the Act refers to those who obtained the Diplomat Certificate or the Certificate for Foreign Entourage from the Ministry of Foreign Affairs.
+The term “diplomats who are posted in the State, their dependents and entourages” as stated in Subparagraph 1 of Paragraph 1 of Article 27 of the Act refers to those who obtained diplomatic ID cards or the ID cards for private servants of the heads of diplomatic/foreign missions from the Ministry of Foreign Affairs.

 Article 18

-The National Immigration Agency shall notify relevant competent central authorities when revoking or rescinding the alien residency approval or permanent residency approval pursuant to Paragraph 4 of Article 31, Article 32, and Article 33.
+The National Immigration Agency shall notify relevant competent central authorities when revoking or terminating the alien residence permit or permanent residence permit pursuant to Paragraph 4 of Article 31, Article 32, and Article 33.

 Article 19

-During the period of their stay or residency, if aliens engage in tourism, visiting relatives and friends, and other activities that are necessary in daily life and not prohibited by law but not declared on their E/D card or resident visa form, Subparagraph 4 of Paragraph 2 of Article 36 of the Act shall not apply.
+During the period of their stay or residence, if aliens engage in tourism, visiting relatives/friends, and other activities that are necessary in daily lives and not prohibited by laws but not declared on their E/D cards or visa application forms, Subparagraph 4 of Paragraph 2 of Article 36 of the Act shall not apply.

 Chapter 4 Deportation and Detention